jadrs/biotracker/README.md

 Detection threshold.
 Only local maxima whose response is above this value will be considered as true detections.

-* **--subpix**
+* **--no-subpix**

-If set, refine detections at subpixel resolution.
-This is done by fitting a paraboloid on the 3x3 path aroung a detection and by taking the location of its maxima as the refined particle position.
+If set, disable subpixel refinement of particle locations.
+This is done by fitting a paraboloid on the 3x3 path around any given detection and taking the location of the maxima as the refined position for the particle.

 * **--bgm-method** {none, mean, median} (default: mean)

 Background model (BGM) estimation method.
 For *mean* we use a running average but for *median* we just store BGM_N_FRAMES frames and perform a pixel-wise median calculation.
-If you run out of memory, try reducing the number of samples frames.
+If you run out of memory, try reducing the number of sample frames.

+Once the background model has been computed, it is saved as a separated .npy file.
+Calling the detection module again for the same video file will use this saved version instead of computing it again.

 * **--bgm-n-frames** (default: 100)